-- Your organization's security goals.

-- Thorough understanding of Illumio Core.

-- When integrating the NEN with your organization's load balancers and switches, how to configure and manage these network devices.
+• When integrating the NEN with your organization's load balancers, how to configure and manage these network devices.

 NEN Software

 For the complete list of OS support for the NEN, see NEN OS Support and Package Dependencies on the Illumio Support portal.